stakenodes-unchained/node-deployment-accelerator/README.md

 ```sh
 cd docker/proxy
 ```
-To ensure proper operation, ensure that ports `80` and `443` for Nginx are open in your firewall.
+To ensure proper operation, make sure that ports `80` and `443` for Nginx are open in your firewall.
 Use the following commands to open these ports:
 ```sh
 sudo ufw allow 80/tcp
 sudo ufw allow 443/tcp